Please read through the information below and then click on “Order the PSAT Exam” to submit an order.

 Students must register for the 2018 PSAT/NMSQT exam between August 20, 2018 and September 17, 2018 (midnight, PST).
 No late registration is possible.
-The exam will be administered at Pacific Collegiate School on SATURDAY, October 13th.
+The exam will be administered at Pacific Collegiate School on Wednesday, October 10, during school hours.
 The cost for each exam is $24.00.

 PCS encourages students in grade 10 and 11 to register for the PSAT/NMSQT.
 (Seniors do not take the PSAT/NMSQT.)